 I do well with women.
 There are certainly some better-looking men out there, maybe some that are more confident, and possibly some that are smarter.
 I am not at the very top of the heap, but I've come a long way.
-Five or six years ago I could barely talk to girls, let along attract them; so I can definitely identify with the struggle for self-improvement.
+Several years ago I could barely talk to girls, let alone attract them; so I can definitely identify with the struggle for self-improvement.

-I am very masculine and have an extremely analytical mind.
-The former trait motivates my observations of women, while the latter facilitates my curiosity and helps to process those observations.
-I also love ideas and really enjoy writing: this blog is the result.
+I am crazy about women and have an extremely analytical mind.
+The former trait motivates my observations, while the latter facilitates my curiosity and helps to process those observations.
+I also love ideas and writing: this blog is the result.

 I write for women rather than men simply because there are so few resources of this type for women.
 Men have thousands of books and blogs; women have a handful.
 Originally this seemed unfair to me, and I decided to start writing to "fill the gap."
 I realize now that it partly has to do with the fact that women aren't as inclined as men to dissect their problems and construct solutions; their approach is normally more intuitive.
 But the success of this blog bears witness to the fact that a large number of women can and do benefit from this kind of advice, so I am happy to provide it.